taofeekajibade/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-This is a blog post published on medium about what happens when you type https://www.google.com on your browser and press enter.
+A blog post on linkedin detailing what happens when a user types https://www.google.com in a computer browser and press enter.
-Written by Faith Ikhidero